CYWang735/AdaTooler-V/README.md

 cd verltool
 bash examples/train/AdaTooler-V/train_qwen25vl.sh
 ```
 It should be able to run under 8 H100/A100 GPUs with 80GB memory.
+From more details，please refer to [verl-tool](https://github.com/TIGER-AI-Lab/verl-tool).

 Tips:
 - if output shared memory, try lower the `data.dataloader_num_workers`